langleyfoxall/helpers-laravel/README.md

 Cache the current `ApiResponse` data for use in a later request.
 By default if the cache currently has data in it the data will not be overwritten.
 Using `forceOverwrite` it can be overwritten, this defaults to false. `cache` must be called after `data` is set.

 ###### Example Usage
-`lifspan` accepts an [Integer](http://php.net/manual/en/language.types.integer.php) value for the lifespan in minutes or a [Carbon](https://carbon.nesbot.com/docs/) time when the cache will be cleared. `cache` must be an instansiated [ResponseCache](src/LangleyFoxall/Helpers/ResponseCache.php).
+`lifespan` accepts an [Integer](http://php.net/manual/en/language.types.integer.php) value for the lifespan in minutes or a [Carbon](https://carbon.nesbot.com/docs/) time when the cache will be cleared. `cache` must be an instantiated [ResponseCache](src/LangleyFoxall/Helpers/ResponseCache.php).

 ```
 ApiResponse::success($data)->cache(1, $cache)->json();